gruntwork-io/terraform-aws-couchbase/examples/couchbase-single-cluster/README.md

 ![Couchbase single-cluster architecture](https://github.com/gruntwork-io/terraform-aws-couchbase/blob/master/_docs/couchbase-single-cluster-architecture.png?raw=true)

+We've also attached a Load Balancer to the cluster using the [load-balancer module](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/modules/load-balancer) to perform health checks and distribute traffic across the Sync Gateway nodes.

 You will need to create an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that has Couchbase installed, which you can do using the [couchbase-ami example](https://github.com/gruntwork-io/terraform-aws-couchbase/tree/master/examples/couchbase-ami)).